B-Yassine/Carlini-and-Wagner_InceptionV3_Imagenet/README.md

 # C-W_InceptionV3_Imagenet
-Simple implementation of the C&amp;W attack on a pre-trained Keras's InceptionV3 on Imagenet
+Simple implementation of the C&amp;W attack on a pre-trained Keras InceptionV3 on Imagenet

 # Adversarial Examples
 Adversarial examples are inputs that has been slightly modified to be imperceptible by the human and cause a misclassification